telefonicaid/fiware-monitoring/doc/manuals/user/README.rst

 NGSI Adapter parsers
 --------------------

-NGSI Adapter processes requests asynchronously, trying to locate a valid parser named after the originating probe, located at ``lib/parsers/``.
-If probe is unknown, HTTP response status will be ``404``; otherwise, response status will be ``200``, parser will be dynamically loaded, and then its ``parseRequest()`` and ``getContextAttrs()`` methods will be invoked.
-With the attribute list returned by the latter, Context Broker will be invoked.
+NGSI Adapter processes requests asynchronously, trying to load a valid parser named after the originating probe, located at any of the directories specified (see `Installation and Administration Guide <../admin/README.rst>`_).
+If probe is unknown (parser not found), HTTP response status will be ``404``; otherwise, response status will be ``200``, parser will be dynamically loaded, and then its ``parseRequest()`` and ``getContextAttrs()`` methods will be called.
+The attribute list returned by the latter will be used to invoke Context Broker.

 Custom parsers for new probes may be easily added to NGSI Adapter, just extending a base abstract object and implementing the aforementioned methods.